voxmedia/revenue-hiring/2-debugging-frames/README.md

 ## Getting Started

 You will clone **two** projects for this exercise.
 The code is hosted on [Glitch](https://glitch.com/).
-After making an account, clone or remix the starter files.
+After making an account, remix the starter projects and start debugging!

 Remix parent project on Glitch: